RayKitajima/StarlightCatalogService/README.md

 3. Host that generated site locally (or on any static hosting platform).
 4. Optionally run a minimal **admin interface** (`metadata-admin-server.js`) to edit repository-level metadata.
 5. Preview your content locally with `local-server.js`.
+6. Edit release notes stored in `whats-new.json` using `whats-new.js`.

 ---